survives the northern south island cold

 - Main Threats

-- Climate change affecting alpine habitats is the primary threat.
+- Climate change affecting alpine habitats is primary threat.
 Browsing by introduced mammals.
 No significant pest or disease issues.
-Protection of alpine habitats is important for survival.
+Protection of alpine habitats important.

 - Population

-- Populations are considered stable but localised.
-The species is common in montane areas of the northern South Island.
-It is threatened by climate change and browsing.
-Protection of alpine habitats is important.
+- Populations considered stable but localised.
+Species common in montane areas of northern South Island.
+Threatened by climate change and browsing.

 - Conservation Status